alan-turing-institute/scivision/docs/contributing.md

 😎 Who should contribute
 ---

-The scivision project is fully open-source and invites contributions from anyone interested in computer vision or scientific data, with goal of making models and datasets more accessible and discoverable across disciplines!
+The scivision project is fully open-source and invites contributions from anyone interested in computer vision or scientific data, with the goal of making models and datasets more accessible and discoverable across disciplines!

 .. _what-to-contribute: